azuregray/AutoQPGen/README.md

 > 2️⃣ **Step 02**: Extract the downloaded `AutoQPGen-main.zip` file into its folder and move into the same.

 > 3️⃣ **Step 03**: Once you are in the root folder, Install the requirements.
-Take the help of `requirements.txt`, just run this in Terminal `Interpreter: PowerShell`:
+Take the help of `requirements.txt`, just run this in Terminal:
+> `Interpreter: PowerShell`
 ```
 python -m pip install -r requirements.txt
 ```